Bubble Watch: Are mid-majors going to get hosed?

 Should be in

 The Southern Conference has never sent an at-large team to the NCAA tournament, but there's a first time for everything.
-Wofford is in this discussion because the Terriers are 24-4, with the losses coming to North Carolina, Oklahoma, Kansas and Mississippi State.
-Mike Young's team additionally owns Quad 1 wins at Furman, UNC Greensboro and East Tennessee State.
+Wofford is in this discussion because the Terriers are 25-4, with the losses coming to North Carolina, Oklahoma, Kansas and Mississippi State.
+Mike Young's team additionally own Quad 1 wins at Furman, UNC Greensboro and East Tennessee State.
 Finally, it's worth noting Wofford won at South Carolina by 20, even though that shows up on the profile as a Quad 2 victory.
+In fact, the Terriers are a perfect 19-0 against Quads 2, 3 and 4.
 (Updated: Feb.
-23)
+28)

 Work to do

 At 22-6 overall and in sole possession of first place in the Atlantic 10, Mike Rhoades' team has a No. 10 seed waiting for it next month if mock brackets are to be trusted.
 Of course, mock brackets in February can't necessarily be trusted.
 Nevertheless, if VCU has a plausible method at hand for turning projections into reality, it is defense.
-In the Rams' 85-57 win at home over GW last weekend, Marcus Evans and company uncorked a 21-0 second-half run as they held the Colonials scoreless for more than 10 minutes.
+In the Rams' 85-57 win at home over George Washington last weekend, Marcus Evans and company uncorked a 21-0 second-half run as they held the Colonials scoreless for more than 10 minutes.
 That's the kind of performance that can earn an at-large bid, even in the absence of Quad 1 opportunities.
 Keep winning, Rams.
 (Updated: Feb.
 26)

 The entire Mountain West has had this game circled forever, and now it's finally here.
 Nevada is coming to Utah State at last, so allow Bubble Watch to phrase this question in its starkest terms: Can the Aggies, currently listed as one of Lunardi's last four teams in, get an at-large bid if they lose to the Wolf Pack in Logan?
 The committee has done far wilder things than that, goodness knows, but on paper it would be difficult.
 USU's best win on the season is a neutral-floor victory over Saint Mary's, and Craig Smith's men would be going up against competing bubble profiles with better bling than that.
 Conversely, a home win over Nevada at least gives this team its very best shot.
 For the better part of the past two months, Utah State has played with an eye towed having this game matter.
 Now it's here, and it does.
 (Updated: Feb.
 26)

 Belmont won a game in Pauley Pavilion against UCLA in December, but (fans in Westwood will want to stop reading right here) it's the fact that Rick Byrd's team swept a nonconference home-and-away series with local rival Lipscomb that really brightens a team sheet in 2019.
 Now the Bruins of Nashville are competing with Ja Morant and Murray State for Ohio Valley Conference supremacy.
-Morant likely has OVC player of the year locked up (Bubble Watch is out on a limb here), but in any other season voters would be taking a very long look at Dylan Windler and his prolific yet highly efficient scoring as a stretch-4.
-Belmont is variously shown as one of the last teams in or as lurking just outside the field in most projections, but at 22-4, Byrd's guys have won 11 straight and are looking to run the table.
+Morant likely has OVC Player of the Year locked up (Bubble Watch is out on a limb here), but in any other season voters would be taking a very long look at Dylan Windler and his prolific yet highly efficient scoring as a stretch-4.
+Belmont is variously shown as one of the last teams in or as lurking just outside the field in most projections, but at 23-4, Byrd's guys have won 12 straight and are looking to run the table.
 (Updated: Feb.
-23)
+28)

-In six of the last nine years, the West Coast Conference has sent two or more teams into the NCAA tournament.
-Saint Mary's is working to join presumptive No. 1 seed Gonzaga and make that WCC run seven of the last 10 years.
-At 19-10, the Gaels own one of Bubble Watch's more obscure Quad 1 wins, a road victory at New Mexico State in November.
+In six of the past nine years, the West Coast Conference has sent two or more teams into the NCAA tournament.
+Saint Mary's is working to join presumptive No. 1 seed Gonzaga and make that WCC run seven of the past 10 years.
+At 20-10, the Gaels own one of Bubble Watch's more obscure Quad 1 wins, a road victory at New Mexico State in November.
 More recently, Randy Bennett's team hasn't lost to a non-Gonzaga opponent in over a month.
 Speaking of the Bulldogs, they'll come to Moraga this weekend for the WCC regular-season finale for both teams.
-A win for the home team would be just one more piece of data in a profile made up of the entire season where each game is considered equally and...no, just kidding.
-A win would change everything, not to mention put SMC into an exclusive club with just Tennessee and North Carolina as fellow "We beat the Zags" members. (updated Feb.
-28).
+A win for the home team would be just one more piece of data in a profile made up of the entire season, where each game is considered equally and . . . no, just kidding.
+A win would change everything, not to mention put SMC into an exclusive club with just Tennessee and North Carolina as fellow "We beat the Zags" members.
+(Updated: March 1)

 Furman Paladins

-It's a mark of how strong the Southern Conference is in 2019 that Furman can lose at home 72-64 to Wofford and still be very much alive for an at-large bid.
-No, the Paladins aren't "should be in" material just yet, but Bob Richey's group does have that memorable Quad 1 win at Villanova, and the Dins could be helped along by the mighty SoCon in still another way.
+It's a mark of how strong the Southern Conference is in 2019 that Furman can lose at home to Wofford and still be in the discussion for an at-large bid.
+No, the Paladins aren't "should be in" material just yet, but Bob Richey's group does have that memorable Quad 1 win at Villanova and the Dins could be helped along by the mighty SoCon in still another way.
 The loss to the Terriers drops Furman in the conference title race to such an extent that it's conceivable Richey's guys could see Wofford in the league tournament prior to the title game.
 A third game against the Terriers on a neutral floor in Asheville, North Carolina, would be a Quad 1 opportunity.
 (Updated: Feb.
-23)
+28)

 Lipscomb Bisons

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.